deltaswapio/deltaswap/sdk/js/README.md

 // Get the sequence number and emitter address required to fetch the signedVAA of our message const sequence = parseSequenceFromLogEth(receipt, ETH_BRIDGE_ADDRESS);
 const emitterAddress = getEmitterAddressEth(ETH_TOKEN_BRIDGE_ADDRESS);
-// Fetch the signedVAA from the Wormhole Network (this may require retries while you wait for confirmation) const { signedVAA } = await getSignedVAA( WORMHOLE_RPC_HOST,
+// Fetch the signedVAA from the Deltaswap Network (this may require retries while you wait for confirmation) const { signedVAA } = await getSignedVAA( WORMHOLE_RPC_HOST,
   CHAIN_ID_ETH,